FrancescoGovigli/tic_tac_toe_game/README.md

 ![title](Images/TicTacToe.png)

+How to start the game :
-In order to run the game, you just need a python environment installed and the tkinter package for the GUI. \
+* A python environment and tkinter package for the GUI are required. \
-Execute the TicTacToe.py file
+* Execute the TicTacToe.py file